scotchoaf/mssp-cnc/docs/load_app_elements.rst

     + application server port: 9999

-Load the iron-skillet templates as submodule
+Load the iron-skillet and mssp templates as submodule
 --------------------------------------------

 Start in the repo project root directory